 - Stir in the almonds: mix in the toasted almonds.

-- Form the cookie balls: use a cookie scoop to get uniform sizes and roll out the cookie balls, pressing down just a bit
+- Form the cookie balls: Use a cookie scoop to form small balls of cookie dough in order to get uniform sizes and roll out the cookie dough into balls, pressing down just a bit.
+Place the cookie balls on a baking tray lined with parchment paper.

-- Bake the cookies: these cookies require about 25 minutes to cook until they are only slightly golden brown.
+- Bake the cookies: These cookies require about 25 minutes to cook in a preheated oven until they are only slightly golden brown.

 That’s it!
 They truly are easy to make!
 The hardest part is not eating them all up before you get to share them with friends and family!